Overview

 of which are int`s, since it is unlikely that the cost of any one item will

-class parsing a string to convert into a Money
+with the Money class parsing a string to convert into a Money object.

 and the list of requirements are as follows: